 Organizational Barriers

-- Cultural resistance: Teams may resist sharing data due to perceived loss of control.
+- Cultural resistance: Teams resist sharing data when they fear losing control over it.

 - Communication gaps: IT and SecOps communication problems often stem from conflicting priorities and terminology.

-- Fragmented responsibilities: Security, IT, and vulnerability management teams may operate under different reporting structures, complicating collaboration.
+- Fragmented responsibilities: Security, IT, and vulnerability management teams often report through different structures, which complicates collaboration.

 Strategies for Enhancing Visibility